In a nutshell

 I was born in Mexico City, where I grew up and lived until the age of 25.
 I practiced rowing for about 9 years, of which about 5 were at international competitive level for Mexico's national team.
 During that time I started studying Physics at the Faculty of Sciences at UNAM, but later on I decided to change to Computer Science.
 My bachelor thesis was supervised by Prof. Dr. Jorge Urrutia.
 I obtained a master degree in Computer Science from Saarland University, in Saarbrücken, Germany, where my thesis was supervised by Prof. Dr. Raimund Seidel, who remained as my Ph.D supervisor.

-I am currently a Senior Software Engineer at Helsing GmbH.
-Previously (until 12/2021) I was a Principal Research Engineer at Huawei Technologies in Munich, and before that I have been a Research Associate at the Algorithms Group headed by Prof. Dr. Sándor Fekete at the Technische Universität Braunschweig (2015-2017), and at the Information Systems Group headed by Prof. Dr. Jens Dittrich at Saarland University (2013-2015).
+I am currently a Senior Software Engineer at Siemens EDA.
+I have been a Senior Software Engineer at Helsing GmbH (until 02/2024) in Munich, and a Principal Research Engineer at Huawei Technologies (until 12/2021) also in Munich.
+Before that I was a Research Associate at the Algorithms Group headed by Prof. Dr. Sándor Fekete at the Technische Universität Braunschweig (2015-2017), and at the Information Systems Group headed by Prof. Dr. Jens Dittrich at Saarland University (2013-2015).

 You might have landed here because of academic reasons, in that case, are you sure I'm the Victor Alvarez you're looking for?
 Otherwise you might be interested in horseback riding lessons, or even in a comic.